elastic/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 ## Scenarios

-### Rule installation and upgrade notifications on the Rule Management page
+### Rule upgrade notifications on the Rule Management page

 #### **Scenario: User is NOT notified when all installed prebuilt rules are up to date**